South Dakota Hills and Thrills

 DAY 4

 Today we’ll start early with a hike up Black Elk Peak (6.4 miles round trip, 1,499 ft elevation gain.
 It’s an out and back trail so you can turn around early to make it shorter.
 Conversely there are great add ons like Little Devil’s Tower and Cathedral Spires which make the total mileage 7.7 miles) At the peak of 7,242 feet above sea level stands the highest point in the United States east of the Rockies and a CCC built fire tower with incredible panoramic views.
 On a clear day you can see parts of Nebraska, Wyoming and Montana as well as the granite cliffs of the Black Elk Wilderness.
-Tonight we celebrate our trip with a classic chuck wagon cookout, which includes a scenic wildlife wagon tour, live entertainment, and a hearty Black Hills meal in a mountain meadow!
+Tonight we celebrate our trip with a final dinner in Custer!
 (B, L, D)

 DAY 5